nathanpitman/Personal-Website/src/content/pages/about.md

 During this time Nathan became involved with Macromedia as an evangelist, working with the Dreamweaver, Fireworks and Flash software teams as an Alpha tester and developing his own add-ons through their Extensions architecture.

-At *Mirashade* Nathan pushed further into programming with Macromedia Director (Lingo!) and became familiar with the LAMP stack — working on in house Content Manegement Systems and building a bespoke Learning Management System from the ground up.
+At *Mirashade* Nathan pushed further into programming with Macromedia Director (Lingo!) and became familiar with the LAMP stack — working on in house Content Manegement Systems and building a bespoke Learning Management System from the ground up (for a fledgling software business that would later become iHasco).
 After Mirashade, a brief but formative spell as Head of New Media at Bite CP did exactly what it said on the tin: it convinced him it was time to leave and start something of his own.

 In 2005 Nathan founded [Nine Four Ltd](https://ninefour.co.uk), a small boutique digital media agency he established, ran and eventually sold after nearly a decade.
 The agency took on projects ranging from complex web platforms to brand identity, and it was through Nine Four that Nathan first became involved with [iHasco](https://ihasco.co.uk) — a workplace eLearning business that would go on to define the next chapter of his career.